mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 ### Contractions

-Guidance here is situational.
+Guidance on contractions is situational.
 In most cases, contractions are more in line with common speech, and provide a conversational atmosphere with little negative connotation.
 However, if the situation feels too informal or is more complicated by the use of a contraction, don't use it.

 ### Numbers